mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

  * Priorities:

-    The Linda Loring Nature Foundation Mission is to analyze the phenelogical data to determine its impact on the ecology of the Linda Loring Nature Foundation.
+    The Linda Loring Nature Foundation Mission is to analyze the phenelogical data to determine its impact on the ecology of the Linda Loring Nature Foundation.<br/>

-    Understand the fragile habitats in Nantucket's property.
+    Understand the fragile habitats in Nantucket's property.<br/>
     Bird research conservation, and education on birds and nature for people of all age backgrounds.Partnership programs with   educational institutes and local schools.